nomic-ai/deepscatter/README.md

 importing this are very slightly different than `index.html`.

 Note that this is an ESM module and so requires you to use `<script type="module">` in your code.
 Don't worry!
+We're allowed to
-It's 2021, we're allowed to do this now!
+do this now!
 But do be aware that this will not work on computers running very old browsers.

 Snippet: